IgniteUI/app-builder-docfx/en/blazor-support.md

     - does not support value loop.
 - Radio Group - does not support required.
 - Grid:
-    - cannot generate advanced filtering.
+    - advanced filtering is not reflected in generated code.
     - does not support column selection.
-    - cannot generate toolbar.
+    - toolbar is not reflected in generated code.
     - does not support exporting.
     - does not support paging.
     - does not support row actions.